Immigration Resources

 youth education and wellness programs

-Latino Network’s Early Childhood Education Program provides a wide range of bilingual youth programming to Latino/x children and families, including early childhood education, school-based wellness programs, youth empowerment, and violence prevention.
+Latino Network’s Early Childhood Education Program offers bilingual programs for Latino/x children and families, including early education, school wellness, youth empowerment, and violence prevention.

 afterschool youth services

-The Chicas Youth Development Program at Adelante Mujeres provides year-round, culturally-specific afterschool services at 29 public schools.
-Chicas empowers Latina/x youth to develop their leadership potential, adopt balanced lifestyles, develop cultural identity, achieve academic success, and build community.
+The Chicas Youth Development Program at Adelante Mujeres provides afterschool programs at 29 public schools, helping Latina/x youth develop leadership skills, build cultural identity, and succeed in school.

 steam development programs

-Centro Cultural’s Youth Development Program holds year-round educational program for young people to gain real-world application for science, technology, engineering, art, and math, including a Lego robotics and four-week summer program.
+Centro Cultural’s Youth Development Program offers year-round education in science, technology, engineering, art, and math, including Lego robotics and a four-week summer program.

 early childhood support

-Portland Niños at Hacienda Community Development provides support for families in Multnomah County with children from birth to age five, including parenting support groups, education, and home visits.
-Children engage in age-appropriate activities geared toward kindergarten preparation, offered in both Spanish and English.
+Portland Niños at Hacienda Community Development supports families with young children (birth to age five) in Multnomah County through parenting groups, education, and home visits.
+Programs help kids get ready for kindergarten in both Spanish and English.